Nilsen84/lunar-client-qt/README.md

 # Lunar Client Qt
-Lunar Client Qt is a lightweight launcher for lunar client written in c++ using the qt framework
+Lunar Client Qt is a lightweight launcher for lunar client written in C++ using the Qt framework.

 ![alt text](https://i.imgur.com/cv9SJsk.png)